ArshMat007/Notes-App/README.md

 #### 1. Real-time Note Management
 - **Create Notes**: A simple and elegant form allows users to create notes with a title, content, and labels.
 - **Archive & Trash**: Notes can be archived to be hidden from the main view or moved to the trash.
 Trashed notes can be restored or permanently deleted.
-- **Drag-and-Drop**: Notes on the main page can be reordered using a smooth drag-and-drop interface.
+- **Drag-and-Drop**: Notes on the main page can be reordered using a smooth drag-and-drop interface powered by `react-beautiful-dnd`.

 #### 2. Dynamic Labeling System
 - **Create & Assign Labels**: Users can create new labels on the fly, either from the main navigation or directly when creating/editing a note.